This post was first published in 2010, and rewritten/updated in 2016.

 You don’t need to be certain in order to start, but if you can answer “yes” to all or most of those, you’re probably going to get on well as a freelance writer.

-Is Freelancing Right For You? – an in-depth look at freelancing by Vandalay Design, running through the key reasons why you might be thinking about freelancing.
+Is Freelancing Right For You? – an in-depth look at freelancing by Vandalay Design, running through the key reasons why you might be thinking about freelancing, and giving balanced advice (with a firm look at some of the potential downsides).

 11 Smart Tips for Brilliant Writing – by Dean Rieck on Copyblogger.
 If you think you need to brush up your skills a bit, this post is a great place to start.